-Universities are usually looking for three good A-Level passes (preferably in traditional subjects) and a good group of passes (usually five) at GCSE level including Mathematics and English.
+Universities are usually looking for three good A-Level passes (preferably in traditional subjects) and a good group of passes at GCSE level including Mathematics and English.
 Remember that when you apply to University your GCSE grades are used as an indicator of your academic abilities.
-For admission to competitive courses such as Medicine, even though only three A-Levels are asked for, students usually offer four A-Levels, and a good performance at interview.
-The above is also applicable to those wishing to apply to Cambridge and Oxford Universities for any course.
-The Modern Greek A-Level is sometimes accepted, but some Universities do not consider it as part of an offer.
-You must check with each University / Department concerned directly.
+For admission to competitive courses such as Medicine, even though only three A-Levels are asked for, students usually offer four Aand a good performance Levels. at interview.
+The above is also applicable to those wishing to apply to Cambridge and Oxford Universities for any course, as well as other top ranking Universities in the world.
 Specific requirements for the different courses offered are published by universities and are available for your use online.